-So Fondaumière thought the optics would be fine if he made the comparisons between people fighting for the lives of black people and his studio’s 100% apolitical video game while there are people being openly beaten and attacked by police officers, journalists being fired at on live television, all because three officers who allowed the death of George Lloyd are still free.
+So Fondaumière thought the optics would be fine if he made the comparisons between people fighting for the lives of black people and his studio’s 100 percent apolitical video game while there are people being openly beaten and attacked by police officers, journalists being fired at on live television, all because three officers who allowed the death of George Lloyd are still free.

 The first tweet was especially bad, as it invoked “all lives matter,” which is commonly used rhetoric to attempt to delegitimize the Black Lives Matter movement.

 This was deleted, and then rather than reconsider, Fondaumière did the tweet again, but instead used Black Lives Matter.
 I mean, it’s an improvement?
 But the Detroit plug remains.